-Budgeted cost: £9,850
+Budgeted cost: £29,700

 Activity Evidence that supports this approach Challenge number(s) addressed Inter-school Maths competitions and work with Chester University to raise aspirations and improve confidence and engagement Raising aspirations is key to engaging the children and raising their expectations in terms of what they can achieve.
 Many PP children have low expectations in terms of their own ability but also staff may have similarly low expectations of what they can achieve.
 Working with the university will help to broaden horizons, tap into enrichment opportunities and get all concerned to reassess what is possible.
-1, 2 and 3 Play Therapist - external and in house staff An increasing number of our children have high emotional needs and arrive at school 1 and 2 member. having already faced challenges in a Social Skills groups. morning.
+1, 2 and 3 Play Therapist - external An increasing number of our children have 1 and 2 and in house staff high emotional needs and arrive at school member. having already faced challenges in a Social Skills groups. morning.
 Some struggle with low self- esteem; others find it difficult to get along